Patients in our Day Rehabilitation Program have an average length of stay of 35.8 days.

 What does this mean?

-In 2011, our patients spent two fewer days than the national average.
+In 2014, our patients spent 35.8 days in our program on average.
+This is similar to the national average.

 Why is this important?